+- release-by Ask Solem

 - Now depends on Kombu 2.5.15.

 - Now depends on billiard version 2.7.3.34.

 - AMQP Result backend: No longer caches queue declarations.

 The queues created by the AMQP result backend are always unique, so caching the declarations caused a slow memory leak.